anonymous0004/project_circle/index.md

 ### What's in it for the developer?

 - Simple 1% fee is kept by the dev (see `redeemGenTwo` in the code block for more info)
+- The satisfaction of bringing power back to the people in some small way